jkaberon/python_extras/README.md

 # stuff
-Student_courses.py is my application to help register for courses
+Student_courses.py is the desktop version of my application to help register for courses